 How to check:

-- Wires that have come loose from their terminals
+- Wires that have come loose

-- Bare wire strands touching adjacent terminals
+- Bare wire strands touching other terminals

 How to fix it:

-If a wire has come loose reattach it to the correct terminal.
-Each wire should connect to the terminal that matches its label.
-If you are unsure which wire goes where take a photo before disconnecting anything so you have a reference.
+If a wire has come loose, reattach it to the correct terminal.
+Each wire should match the terminal label.

 Fix 5: Check the Float Switch or Safety Switch